Processors: Post-download actions¶

 The processor is executed after a file downloaded attempted (whether the download actually happens or not) and before returning the path to the downloaded file.
 The processor lets us intercept the returned path, perform actions, and possibly return a different path.

 Pooch provides built-in processors for common tasks, like decompressing files and unpacking tar and zip archives.
-See the API Reference for a full list.
+See the List of functions and classes (API) for a full list.